Maharashtra Day: Observance

 Every year the Government of Maharashtra issues a notification declaring 1 May to be a public holiday to be celebrated as Maharashtra Day.
 This holiday applies to all the schools, offices and companies under the jurisdiction of the State and Central Government celebrate this day by organising various programmes.

 The Indian stock markets remain closed on Maharashtra Day.

 Customs

 Every year a parade is held at Shivaji Park where the Governor of Maharashtra makes a speech.

 Liquor sales to Indians are prohibited on this day across Maharashtra, excluding foreigners.

 Unique or historical celebrations

 The Golden Jubilee celebrations for Maharashtra Day were conducted on 1 May 2011 across Maharashtra.

 Inaugurations and launching of new projects and schemes

 In Maharashtra state government and private sector inaugurates and launches various new projects and schemes on 1 May.
 Annual celebrations of such institutions and projects are also held on Maharashtra Day.

 The Marathi language Wikipedia was started on 1 May 2003.

+The Missing Link portion of the Mumbai–Pune Expressway will be inaugurated on 1 May 2026.